GillesZunino/Dockerized-Photon/README.md

 # Introduction
+Photon is a game networking engine and multiplayer platform developed and licensed by Exit Games.
+According to the [company's web site](https://www.photonengine.com/), Photon is used by various developers and studios, including Disney, Ubisoft and Oculus.

+Exit Games currently provides two versions of Photon: a cloud based service and a self-hosted server.
+This repo shows one way to run the self hosted server as a Windows Docker container.

+**NOTE**: Exit Games Photon is not free software.
+At the time of writting, Exit Games offers an evaluation version of Photon Self Hosted Server limited to 20 simultaneous users.

 ## Setup
 1. Clone this repository in a convenient location, perhaps C:\DockerizedPhoton.
 We will call this location `<repo root>`,